COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 1. Lines are a maximum of `<line length>` characters long.
 Multi-line character strings should be broken after the last whitespace character preceding this limit and trailing whitespace removed.
-2. Data values with no internal whitespace that would overflow the line length limit should be presented in semicolon-delimited text fields and folded so that the backslash appears in column `<line length>`, except for dREL expressions.
+2. Data values with no internal whitespace that would overflow the line length limit if formatted according to the following rules should be presented in semicolon-delimited text fields with leading blank line, no indentation and folded, if necessary, so that the backslash appears in column `<line length>`.
 3. (No trailing whitespace) The last character in a line should not be whitespace.
 4. Blank lines are inserted only as specified below.
 Blank lines do not accumulate, that is, there should be no sequences of more than one blank line.